 It’s no secret that technology is having a substantive effect on pretty much every vertical out there, including insurance.
-Never has that been more clear than in the wake of the unprecedented hurricane season of 2017.
-In the wake of the last three hurricanes aerial imaging technology was utilized to help with damage assessment, and it’s changing the game.
+Never has that been more clear than in the wake of the unprecedented hurricane seasons the past few years.
+In the wake of the last few hurricanes aerial imaging technology was utilized to help with damage assessment, and it’s changing the game.

 It’s exciting to see drones already being used in the field to help make insurance companies more efficient in processing claims after a major disaster.
 We will likely see this happen increasingly more often as technology continues to improve.